Piplup7575/christmas-countdown/README.md

 It pulls the time from your browser's local time, so it should automaticaly update depending on your time zone.

-When the date and time is reached, the countdown is replaced with a message, sutch as `Merry Christmas!` This can be changed by editing the text in the double quotes in the final `if` statement.
+When the date and time is reached, the countdown is replaced with a message, sutch as `Merry Christmas!` This can be changed by editing `countdownMessage` variable.

 Enjoy!